Skip to content

 • Is your content resonating with your expected audience demographics, or has a new potential persona emerged?

 Think about new content and campaign ideas, building off what you learned from your top content in step three.
-For example, if video is a big hit, write down a specific strategy to work more of it into your marketing.
+For example, if video is a big hit, write down a specific strategy to work more video into your marketing.
 That could be “Post 3 new Instagram Reels per week” or “Repurpose existing long-form video into short, 15-second clips for social media.”

 These decisions don’t have to be forever.
 Successful marketing depends on testing and experimenting to find what works for your audience.
-Don’t be afraid to take risks.
-Regular social media audits will let you know if you’re on the right track or need to go in a different direction.

 Where to find this info:

-Once you’re done with your audit… plan the next one!
+Once you’re done with your audit, plan the next one!
 Stick to a regular schedule.
 Quarterly works well for most companies, although you may want to check in monthly if you run many campaigns or channels.

 Regular audits connect your team’s day-to-day marketing work with your company goals.
 Over time, you’ll refine your social strategy and learn how to best connect with your audience.